 1. What is a motion for reconsideration in Colorado?

-Under Colorado Rule 35(b), a motion for reconsideration is when defendants who have been convicted of and sentenced for a crime ask the court to lessen the sentence.1 (The motion is often called a “Rule 35b motion” or just a “35b motion”).
+Under Colorado Rule 35(b), a motion for reconsideration is when you ask the court to lessen your criminal sentence.1 The motion is often called a “Rule 35b motion” or just a “35b motion”.

 Denver criminal defense attorney Michael Becker illustrates: